 WEIGHCLN 10t - The weight of the model when it is empty (no fuel, missles, guns or flares)

 WEIGFUEL 5t - The weight of the fuel, when the tank is at 100%.
 This influences an aircraft's inertia (acceleration, deceleration, and energy change with altitude), but not lift (as lift characteristics are defined with full fuel, this weight factors out).

 WEIGLOAD 4t - The weight of the payload (missles and bombs).
-This influences the model's flight characteristics, especially in a fighter.
+No longer used by YS.

-FUELABRN 2.5kg - The amount of fuel consumed with full afterburner.
-(At a rate of units (kg? lb?) every second.
-In this case, the F-16 uses 2.5kg of it's 1900kg tank every second with full afterburner)
+FUELABRN 2.5kg - The amount of fuel consumed per second with full afterburner.
+Can be set to kg, lb, or t.
+(In this case, the F-16 uses 2.5kg of its 1900kg tank every second with full afterburner)

-FUELMILI 0.2kg - The amount of fuel consumed with full military power (100% throttle, no afterburner).
+FUELMILI 0.2kg - The amount of fuel consumed per second at full military power (100% throttle, no afterburner).
 Can be set to kg, lb, or t.
-(In this case, the F-16 uses 0.2kg of it's 1900kg fuel tank every second with full military power.)
+(In this case, the F-16 uses 0.2kg of its 1900kg fuel tank every second with full military power.)